Auk Island Winery

-We can provide individual tours year-round and in most cases can accommodate requests made without reservations during the summer season.
-Because of scheduling and wine production periods.
-We do recommend calling ahead in the off-season to ensure you will not be disappointed.
+We can provide individual tours and in most cases can accommodate requests made without reservations during the summer season.
+However, because of scheduling and wine production periods, we do recommend calling ahead to ensure you will not be disappointed.

 We can accommodate group tours of up to 50 visitors.
 For groups over 10, please call ahead to schedule a convenient tour time.